-Granting an individual property right in personal data may also raise several constitutional issues, ranging from Article III standing to the Fifth Amendment, and, most relevant for our analysis, the First Amendment.
+Granting an individual property right in personal data may also raise several constitutional issues, ranging from Article III standing55 to the Fifth Amendment,56 and, most relevant for our analysis, the First Amendment.

 Should the government create an individual right in personal data, it would likely encounter First Amendment issues.
 The First Amendment, of course, prohibits the government from making laws that abridge the free expression of speech.
 In a 2011 decision, Sorrell v.
 IMS Health, the Supreme Court held that prescriber-identifying information, a form of personal data, qualifies as speech within the meaning of the First Amendment.
-As a result of this finding, when the government seeks to impose a content- or speaker-based burden on this form of information, it subjects itself to a "heightened scrutiny" of review.
+From the seeks to impose a content- or speaker-based burden on this form of information, it subjects itself to a "heightened scrutiny" of review.

 Applying this logic to data propertization raises First Amendment considerations.
-Some academics have argued that such propertization would "restrict data collection and thus hamper the free flow of information," in violation of the First Amendment.
-Creating a property right in data, they contend, could function as an impermissible restriction on speech.
-Thus, by creating a property right in data, legislatures could

-CF Thus, by creating a property right in data, legislatures could inadvertently mandate a broad restriction on the free flow of information between parties, which, in addition to running into constitutional issues, could have adverse consequences for consumers.
-JJ inadvertently mandate a broad restriction on the free flow of information between parties, which, in addition to running into constitutional issues, could have adverse consequences for consumers.
+Some academics have argued that such propertization would "restrict data collection and thus hamper the free flow of information," in violation of the First Amendment.59 Creating a property right in data, they contend, could function as an impermissible restriction on speech.
+Thus, by creating a property right in data, legislatures could inadvertently mandate a broad restriction on the free flow of information between parties, which, in addition to running into constitutional issues, could have adverse consequences for consumers.
 The First Amendment requires the government to demonstrate the need and effectiveness of privacy laws that restrict expression, regardless of whether that speech is commercial.
-As a consequence, it is not clear that the creation of a property right in personal data could ultimately withstand scrutiny under the First Amendment.
+60 As a consequence, it is not clear that the creation of a property right in personal data could ultimately withstand scrutiny under the First Amendment.